huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_policy.md

 * `general_check` - (Optional, Bool) Specifies whether the general check in basic web protection is enabled.
   Defaults to **false**.

-* `webshell` - (Optional, Bool) Specifies whether the webshell detection in basic web protection is enabled.
+* `webshell` - (Optional, Bool) Specifies whether the web shell detection in basic web protection is enabled.
   Defaults to **false**.

 * `crawler_engine` - (Optional, Bool) Specifies whether the search engine is enabled.
 Defaults to **false**.